 For each domain, you will be able to see the root domain as well as the category associated with it.
 This is a great way to see which of the referring domains are most closely associated with your niche.

 Referring Domains Advanced Filters

-Advanced filters in this report give you the option to filter by IP address, Zone (top-level domain), and Country.
-So if you just want to look at the domains linking to Lids.com from Canada with .org TLDs, simply apply two filters and you’ll receive a modified report.
+Advanced filters in this report give you the option to filter by IP address, Zone (top-level domain), Country, and New & Lost domains.

 Zone filters are essentially TLD filters, and a Country filter will find all of the referring domains located in a certain country with their various TLDs.
 Filtering before exporting your data is an excellent way to hone in on a specific range of backlink prospects.

 For example, a zone filter for “.au” could find websites using the .au TLD that are hosted in the United States, while a country filter for “Australia” could find websites in Australia hosted on .com or .org TLDs.

 To the right of the advanced filters drop-down, you will see the new, lost, and category filters.
 New links are links that have appeared within the past 30 days, and lost links have been lost within the past 6 months.